-The static-mobile decision field, as it appears in our approach, is modeled as an MRF with an eightpixel neighborhood (Fig. 1).
-In a second step, an MRF model where only two-pixel cliques are considered, in order to reduce the number of necessary parameters and the computational cost, is built to incorporate a smoothing prior about the detection map, and a temporal coherence with the final map estimate in the previous frame.
+The Static-Mobile decision field as it appears in our approach is modeled as a MRF with a 8-pixel neighborhood (Figure 1).
+In a second step, a MRF model where only two-pixel cliques are considered in order to reduce the number of necessary parameters and the computational cost, is built to incorporate a smoothing prior about the detection map, and a temporal coherence with the final map estimate in the previous frame.
 A Gibbs posterior distribution $p(\omega|d, \tilde{\omega})$ results with the following energy: